Sarhad Paar

-Sarhad Paar is a 2006 Indian Hindi-language action drama film directed by Raman Kumar and produced by Goldie Tucker.
+Sarhad Paar is a 2007 Indian Hindi-language action drama film directed by Raman Kumar and produced by Goldie Tucker.
 The film stars Sanjay Dutt, Tabu, Mahima Chaudhry, Chandrachur Singh and Rahul Dev.
 The script was co-written by Akash Khurana, who also plays a pivotal supporting character in the film.

 Story

-This story is about Ranjit Singh (Sanjay Dutt), who is a major in the Indian Army.
+This story is about Ranjeet Singh (Sanjay Dutt), who is a major in the Indian Army.
 One day Bakhtawar and his men attacked the Indian Army.
-Ranjit Singh and some army men cross the Indian border to kill them.
-But in a blast, all of them are killed, but Ranjit is saved.
-Ranjit is tortured to reveal classified information, but he does not succumb.
-In the process, Ranjit loses his memory.
-After that, 'Bade Miya' (Father of Bakhtawar) saves Ranjit.
-When Ranjit comes out of his illness, he decides to send Ranjit back to India.
-But on the other side, in Ranjit's home, Pummy (Tabu), Simran (Mahima Chaudhry), and his father wait for Ranjit.
+Ranjeet Singh and some army men cross the Indian border to kill them.
+But in a blast, all of them are killed, but Ranjeet is saved.
+Ranjeet is tortured to reveal classified information, but he does not succumb.
+In the process, Ranjeet loses his memory.
+After that, 'Bade Miyan' (Father of Bakhtawar) saves Ranjeet.
+When Ranjeet comes out of his illness, he decides to send Ranjeet back to India.
+But on the other side, in Ranjeet's home, Pummy (Tabu), Simran (Mahima Chaudhry) and his father wait for Ranjeet.
 The Panchayat wants to erect a statue in honour of his death, but Pummy wants to avoid this.
 Pummy obtains information that Pakistan would be releasing some Indian soldiers.
-They also release Ranjit, but because of his loss of memory, he is unable to find his way home.
-The Indian army puts Ranjit in the hospital.
-Every day Ranjit's wife Pummy and his sister Simran go to the hospital.
+They also release Ranjeet, but because of his loss of memory, he is unable to find his way home.
+The Indian army puts Ranjeet in the hospital.
+Every day Ranjeet's wife Pummy and his sister Simran go to the hospital.
 Pummy tries to remind him of their own story.
-It is learnt that Ranjit meets Pummy at the engagement of a friend Ravi (Chandra Chur Singh) and falls in love with her, but her uncle and aunty get her engaged to a bad man.
-Pummy escaped from him and went to Ranjit's home.
-He asks her to marry him, but Billa kidnaps Pummy, and then Ranjit cuts Billa's hand.
-After the end of the story, on the second day, Simran comes with a rakhee to tie on Ranjit.
-She requests the captain to give permission for them to go to the Gurudwara.
+It is learnt that Ranjeet meets Pummy at the engagement of a friend Ravi (Chandrachur Singh) and falls in love with her, but her uncle and aunty get her engaged to a bad man.
+Pummy escaped from him and went to Ranjeet's home.
+He asks her to marry him, but Billa kidnaps Pummy, and then Ranjeet cuts Billa's hand.
+After the end of the story, on the second day, Simran comes with a rakhee to tie on Ranjeet.
+She requests the captain to give permission for them to go to the Gurdwara.
 However, Bakhtawar plants bombs everywhere to spread crime.
-Ranjit knows Bakhtawar, and he goes to catch him.
-Both fight with each other, but Ravi shoots Ranjit's leg, and Bakhtawar manages to escape.
-Ranjit's lost memory comes back.
-To catch Bakhtawar, Ranjit decides to get Simran and Ravi married.
-Bakhtawar comes to kill Ranjit but fails.
+Ranjeet knows Bakhtawar and he goes to catch him.
+Both fight with each other, but Ravi shoots Ranjeet's leg and Bakhtawar manages to escape.
+Ranjeet's lost memory comes back.
+To catch Bakhtawar, Ranjeet decides to get Simran and Ravi married.
+Bakhtawar comes to kill Ranjeet but fails.
 In the midst of all of this, Inspector Suraj dies.
-Ranjit arrests Bakhtawar.
+Ranjeet arrests Bakhtawar.
 However, when an aeroplane is hijacked, the Indian army decides to release Bakhtawar in return for the hostages.